List of libraries damaged during World War II: Japan

 1942–1945 Japan: Air raids did heavy damage to libraries and collections, including the Cabinet Library of the Tokyo Imperial Palace in Tokyo.

 The heaviest damage was sustained by governmental libraries.
 Over 655,000 volumes in the Tokyo area were destroyed, including those of the cabinet Library (46,695 volumes), the Ministry of Foreign Affairs (40,000 volumes), the Transportation Ministry (69,000 volumes), the Bureau of Patents and Standards (15,528 volumes) and the Finance Ministry (manuscripts and catalogs).
 The entire library of the Ministry of Agriculture and Fisheries was lost.
 Whether directly or indirectly related to the damages of war, total book resources in Japanese libraries were cut by 50%, and when the Occupation forces arrived in 1945 there were probably fewer than five million books in the country.

 "In Japan, as in Germany, human and cultural destruction (including the loss of texts) were, of course, paired.
 Figures are hard to come by, but by the end of the war, bombing had accounted either directly or indirectly for the destruction of 50 percent of the total book resources in Japanese libraries.
 When the occupation troops arrived in 1945, there were probably fewer than five million books in the country.
 Three quarters of all public libraries suffered heavy damage, with 400,000 volumes in public library collections lost in a bombing raid on Tokyo alone.
 Heavy damage was sustained by government libraries; more than 655,000 volumes of the Tokyo area were burned, including libraries of the Cabinet, Bureau of Patents and Standards, and Finance Ministry."

 Nearly three-fourths of all public libraries, a third of which were located in the Tokyo metropolitan area, suffered serious damage.
 Tokyo's largest, the Hibiya Public Library, sustained the greatest losses, estimated to be about half the entire 400,000 public library collections destroyed by bombing raids over Tokyo.

 US firebombing of Tokyo in May 1945 destroyed many private Japanese libraries such as the 40,000 volumes in Hasegawa Nyozekan's house.
 The firebombing of Tokyo destroyed the majority of personal libraries there with many publications from before the war being permanently lost.
 Firebombing damaged Keio university in Tokyo.

+The atomic bombings resulted in the vast majority of libraries in Hiroshima and Nagasaki being vaporized.